ethereum/ethereum-org-website/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 ## Prerequisites

 You should understand the basic concepts of Ethereum so you can make sense of the data that a block explorer gives you.
-Start with [Blockchain basics](/en/developers/docs/blockchain-basics/)
+Start with [an intro to Ethereum](/en/developers/docs/intro-to-ethereum/)

 ## Data